 Ganymede and the Eagle of Jupiter (1817) is by far the most impressive of the Ganymedes in the Thorvaldsens Museum in Copenhagen.
 The marble copy on display in the museum is thought to be by Thorvaldsens himself.

 The almost triangular composition of Jupiter’s eagle and Ganymede is of a peaceful scene.
-Although the eagle is with a sharp beak and strong claws, it is a composition without the drama and violence of the eagle snatching the mortal.
+Although the eagle has a sharp beak and strong claws, it is a composition without the drama and violence of the eagle snatching the mortal.
 Thorvaldsen sculpted Ganymede and the eagle almost at the same level.
 Ganymede kneels down while pouring the eagle a drink.
 They are clearly at peace and comfortable in each other’s presence — almost like a child with a puppy.

 The scene is already a role reversal — it doesn’t go as far as Cellini snatching the eaglets, but here Ganymede also has the upper hand.
 He is offering the eagle a drink — he shares his excess without asking anything from the eagle that anyway seems to have nothing to offer in return.